This page explains how you can request copies of public records from the Elections Office.

 How Can I Request Records?

 You can submit a public records request in person or in writing.
-The easiest way is by completing the public records request submission form.
+The easiest way is by completing the public records request form.

 Please provide details when you make your request.
 That information will help us to identify the records you want.